 - An Original version (O).
-The Original KFD was designed based upon desktop research which took into account KFDs from leading providers in the market for a platform-based S&S ISA.
-It was developed and peer reviewed by TISA members who felt it represented a compliant and good standard of KFD pre-Consumer Duty. - A Simplified (S) version.
+The original KFD was designed based upon desktop research which took into account KFDs from leading providers in the market for a platform-based S&S ISA.
+It was developed and peer reviewed by TISA members who felt it represented a compliant and good standard of KFD pre-Consumer Duty. - A Simplified (S).
 This was developed after the Consumer Duty had been implemented.
-It was based on the content from the (D) Digital version but reviewed and edited so it could be considered compliant.
+It was based on the content from the (D) Digital version but reviewed and made compliant.
 It focused on reducing and simplifying content. - A reconfigured, Digital version (D).
-This was developed based on the key information TISA members believe consumers need to make a decision.
-It is not fully compliant.
+This was developed based on the key information TISA members believe consumers need to make a decision. - It is non-compliant.